High-voltage direct current: Asynchronous connections

 Because HVDC allows power transmission between unsynchronized AC distribution systems, it can help increase system stability, by preventing cascading failures from propagating from one part of a wider power transmission grid to another.
 Changes in load that would cause portions of an AC network to become unsynchronized and to separate, would not similarly affect a DC link, and the power flow through the DC link would tend to stabilize the AC network.
-The magnitude and direction of power flow through a DC link can be directly controlled, and changed as needed to support the AC networks at either end of the DC link.
-This has caused many power system operators to contemplate wider use of HVDC technology for its stability benefits alone.
+The magnitude and direction of power flow through a DC link can be directly controlled and changed as needed to support the AC networks at either end of the DC link.

 Disadvantages

 The disadvantages of HVDC are in conversion, switching, control, availability, and maintenance.

 HVDC is less reliable and has lower availability than alternating current (AC) systems, mainly due to the extra conversion equipment.
 Single-pole systems have availability of about 98.5%, with about a third of the downtime unscheduled due to faults.
 Fault-tolerant bipole systems provide high availability for 50% of the link capacity, but availability of the full capacity is about 97% to 98%.

 The required converter stations are expensive and have limited overload capacity.
 At smaller transmission distances, the losses in the converter stations may be bigger than in an AC transmission line for the same distance.
-The cost of the converters may not be offset by reductions in line construction cost and lower line loss.
+The cost of the converters may not be offset by reductions in line construction cost and power line loss.

 Operating an HVDC scheme requires many spare parts to be kept, often exclusively for one system, as HVDC systems are less standardized than AC systems and technology changes more quickly.